 Like other types of motor vehicle collisions, truck accidents can be caused by a variety of factors.
-Trucking companies are required to routinely check their vehicles to ensure they are in proper and safe working order before sending them out on the road, but mechanical problems are still the cause of many accidents.
+Trucking companies are required to routinely check their vehicles to ensure they are in proper and safe working order before sending them out on the road, but statistics show mechanical problems are still the cause of many accidents.
 Other common causes may include:

 - Trucker Fatigue: Despite the regulations that place limits on the number of consecutive hours a trucker can drive before taking mandatory rest breaks, drivers may ignore these regulations to meet deadlines and schedules, resulting in fatigue and impaired driving.
 Additionally, the varied hours truckers keep can also contribute to driver fatigue.

 - Defective Parts or Equipment: Manufacturers have an obligation to create safe parts.
 Unfortunately, defective equipment or parts can make their way into large commercial trucks and trailers and lead to serious consequences when they fail.

 - Speeding: Regardless of the weather, road, or traffic conditions, speeding can result in serious accidents.
 It takes longer for trucks to slow down and come to a stop, and speeding gives a driver less time to react.
 In addition, excessive speeds can lead to unstable loads and unpredictable trailer movement.

 Liability in Truck Accidents

 There are several different parties who may potentially be held liable in a truck accident.
 Sometimes only one party is truly at fault.
 Other times, more than one party could have contributed to the factors leading to the accident.
 Possible at-fault parties may include:

 - The truck driver

 - A trucking company

 Because so many different parties are involved, it is critical to work with an experienced attorney.
 Each of these parties will have their own insurance provider and attorney, further complicating matters.
 Without an attorney, you could face minimized settlements or a total denial of liability, resulting in loss of compensation.